Surveillance capitalism

 Surveillance capitalism is a concept in political economics which denotes the widespread collection and commodification of personal data by corporations.
-This phenomenon is distinct from government surveillance, though the two can reinforce each other.
+This phenomenon is distinct from government surveillance, although the two can be mutually reinforcing.
 The concept of surveillance capitalism, as described by Shoshana Zuboff, is driven by a profit-making incentive, and arose as advertising companies, led by Google's AdWords, saw the possibilities of using personal data to target consumers more precisely.

-Increased data collection may have various advantages for individuals and society such as self-optimization (Quantified Self), societal optimizations (such as by smart cities) and optimized services (including various web applications).
-However, as Capitalism has become focused on expanding the proportion of social life that is open to data collection and data processing, these may come with significant implications for vulnerability and control of society as well as for privacy.
+Increased data collection may have various benefits for individuals and society, such as self-optimization (the quantified self), societal optimizations (e.g., by smart cities) and optimized services (including various web applications).
+However, as capitalism focuses on expanding the proportion of social life that is open to data collection and data processing, this can have significant implications for vulnerability and control of society, as well as for privacy.

-The role of social influence on human development has shown to affect all humans, at any age or from any background.
-The stages of cognitive development as put forth by Piaget include a preoperational stage in which the primary sources of social influence are parents, teachers, and siblings.
-In the subsequent stages, other sources become increasingly important.
-These can include constructed knowledge gatekeepers like schools, newspapers, or the internet.
-During this stage of development many children assign living attributes to nonliving things, This is called animism.
-This causes the child to attribute "The Internet" to being a real entity and they have an inability to distinguish between the content leading them to believe what "it" is telling them.

-Economic pressures of capitalism are driving the intensification of connection and monitoring online with spaces of social life becoming open to saturation by corporate actors, directed at the making of profit and/or the regulation of action.
-Therefore, personal data points increased in value after the possibilities of targeted advertising were known.
-Consequently, the increasing price of data has limited accessibility to the purchase of personal data points to the richest in society.
+The economic pressures of capitalism are driving the intensification of online connection and monitoring, with spaces of social life opening up to saturation by corporate actors, directed at making profits and/or regulating behavior.
+Personal smart phone data is available by corporate equipment which pretends to be cell telephone towers thus tracking and monitoring private persons in public spaces which is sold to governments or other companies.
+Therefore, personal data points increase in value after the possibilities of targeted advertising were known.
+As a result, the increasing price of data has limited access to the purchase of personal data points to the richest in society.